Skip to main content

 What happens to that intrusion protection if you drop your headphones on the floor or expose them to dust for longer periods?

 Nobody knows.
-Even if the device has an IP rating for dust, it can get damaged by it in real life.
-Every electrical device requires some care.
+Even if the device has a max IP rating for dust, it can still get damaged by it in real life.

 1. At the facility, the manufacturer decides for what IP rating they want to test their product.